 - Factor rates.
 MCAs may charge factor rates between 1.1 to 1.5, multiplying that rate by the amount you’re borrowing.
 These are typically charged on business loans for riskier borrowers.

 - Origination fee.
-This fee is charged as a percentage of the borrowed amount and is a common fee to other business loans as well.
+This fee is charged as a percentage of the borrowed amount and is a common fee for other business loans as well.

 - Underwriting or funding fee.
 This fee is charged for reviewing the financing application.
 It may get charged as a percentage of the borrowed amount or a flat fee, depending on the financing company.